rosflight/rosflight_firmware/docs/user-guide/parameter_config.md

 * IMU low-pass filter constant
 * RC receiver type

 and so on.
-All parameter access is enabled via ros services advertised by `fcu_io` while the flight controller is connected.
+All parameter access is enabled via ROS services advertised by `rosflight_io` while the flight controller is connected.

 ## Getting Parameter Values